Frequently Asked Questions

 Why don’t you include airfare in your costs?

 We’re fortunate to have people join us from all over the world, so including airfare just doesn’t make sense.
-We’ve also found that our participants often want to get a head start on their trip, extend their stay, or visit other countries since they’re already traveling.
+We’ve also found that our participants often want to get a head start on their trip, extend their stay, or visit other countries since they’re already traveling, and it makes more sense for them to make those arrangements themselves.

 Do you recommend trip insurance?

 Absolutely, and not just medical insurance for once you start traveling—we also highly recommend trip cancellation and interruption insurance.
 Talk to a few providers to see what they do and don’t cover.
-See our Expectations, Rules, and Refunds page for more information about the importance of trip insurance and our cancellation/refunds policy.
+See our Expectations, Rules, and Refunds page for more information about the importance of trip insurance and our cancellation/refunds policy, and see each individual retreat webpage for payment schedules and cancellation policies.

 Why do you take a non refundable deposit?

 We take non-refundable deposits because our providers also require non-refundable deposits from us.
 As a small business (it’s just the two of us), it gets risky when people cancel participation at any point in the process, but particularly as we draw closer to the retreat date.
-Writers tend to plan their trips 8-12 months on advance and our retreats usually sell out, so once someone has registered and taken a spot, it becomes very difficult to fill, even just a couple of months later, and we also have to pay additional time and money on advertising.
+Writers tend to plan their trips 8-12 months in advance and our retreats usually sell out, so once someone has registered and taken a spot, it becomes very difficult to fill that spot, even just a couple of months later.
+We also have to pay for additional time and money on advertising.

-That said, if a participant has purchased appropriate trip cancellation insurance, then depending on their coverage, the non-refundable portion of their registration is eligible for a claim, and we’re happy to provide documentation to support this.
+That said, if a participant has purchased appropriate trip cancellation insurance, then, depending on their coverage, the non-refundable portion of their registration may be eligible for a claim, and we’re happy to provide whatever documentation we can to support their claim.

 Do you offer refunds?

-Your non-refundable deposit is 100% non-refundable and non-transferable—we also have to pay non-refundable and non-transferable deposits to multiple service providers, and we don’t make exceptions to this—but depending on the timing of your cancellation, some of your payment(s) may be refundable.
-Please see our Expectations, Rules, and Refunds page for more information about our cancellation/refunds policy.
+Your non-refundable deposit is 100% non-refundable and non-transferable, including any credit card processing fees; we also have to pay non-refundable and non-transferable deposits to multiple service providers.
+We don’t make exceptions, but depending on the timing of your cancellation, some of your additional payment(s) may be refundable.
+Please see our Expectations, Rules, and Refunds page for more information about our cancellation/refunds policy, and see each individual retreat webpage for payment schedules and cancellation policies.